AndrGab/MediRepo/README.md

 ## Contributions

+You can contribute to this project including:

+- new features;
+- architectural improvements;
-You can contribute to this project including new features, architectural improvements, including i18n functions and translating these messages into your native language.
+- including i18n functions and translating these messages into your native language;
+- increasing test coverage;

 Feel free to contribute!

 ## What is Hacktoberfest?